 A trust for the maintenance and upkeep of a grave is another type of trust of imperfect obligation.
 In these cases, the purpose is to erect and maintain a grave or monument, so again, there is no beneficiary.
 If the trust is worded to last indefinitely, it will be void, but if it is limited to 21 years, it is valid.

 In both cases, the trusts should be worded so that any remaining funds pass somewhere at the end of the trust.
 This may be to charity, a specific beneficiary, or the residuary estate.
-A testator should also be encouraged to write a supporting Memorandum of wishes to give their trustees guidance on how they would like the funds to be used or, in the case of animals, some instructions on how they should be cared for.
+A testator should also be encouraged to write a supporting Letter Of Wishes (LOW) to guide their trustees on how they would like the funds to be used or, in the case of animals, some instructions on how they should be cared for.

 The article was written thanks to Manisha Chauhan & Siobhan Rattigan-Smith of the SWW Technical Team.